DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 During the TA meeting we talked about this and we came to the decision that this was ok to do because RFID works almost all the time and it is very rare that it would fail.

 After this I tested the MCRC522 RFID Reader that we were given from our TA on a breadboard with the ESP 32 devboard.
 It ended up working as intended, so we were happy with the result.
 It took some time for me to get it working as SPI communcation can not be used with every GPIO pin of the ESP 32.
 I was using the wrong pin for a long time, but I eventually got it to work.
 I wrote code to scan for a certain UID and if that UID is scanned it will print unlocked else it will print incorrect UID.
+I am using this library for the MCRC522 [ https://github.com/makerspaceleiden/rfid](https://github.com/makerspaceleiden/rfid).
+It has everything that we need im pretty sure.

 I also looked into the physical PCB we got from PCB order 1, but I realized that the usb-c we bought will not work because it will not fit the footprint.
 So this PCB is pretty much can not be programmed.